Daniel-Re7/Risk-It/README.md

 Navigation Help:
 ==================
-Due to this project being built with Android Studio, the directory stucture can be confusing.
+Due to this project being built with Android Studio, the directory structure can be confusing.
 Below is the path to get to the <b><i>.java</i></b> files.

 *From develop branch: app/src/main/java/com/example/daniel/riskdice